 Herbs have been used throughout time as food and medicine.
-It is important to remember that although herbs are natural, they can be quite powerful and each has risks as well as benefits.
-Some herbs have been used traditionally to support milk supply known as galactogogues.
+It is important to remember that although herbs are natural, they can be quite powerful, and each has risks and benefits.
+Some herbs, including Fenugreek, have been used traditionally to support milk supply, known as galactagogues.
+While beneficial for some, it can cause considerable health issues and unpleasant side effects for others.
 Understanding how an herb affects the body can help you choose which ones may be a good match for you to support or increase your milk supply.

-The thyroid produces hormones that play a role in all metabolic functions in the body including metabolism, fertility and milk production.
-The hypothalamus communicates with the pituitary gland to produce TSH in the brain which in turn stimulates the thyroid gland to produce T4 and T3.
+The thyroid produces hormones that play a role in all metabolic functions in the body, including metabolism, fertility, and milk production.
+The hypothalamus communicates with the pituitary gland to produce TSH in the brain, which in turn stimulates the thyroid gland to produce T4 and T3.
 Low thyroid hormones affect mammary gland growth during pregnancy.
-It may reduce the amount of prolactin which is a key hormone for making milk as well as oxytocin which is the hormone that triggers the flow of milk and the milk ejection reflex.
+It may reduce the amount of prolactin, a key hormone for making milk, as well as oxytocin, which is the hormone that triggers the flow of milk and the milk ejection reflex.

 Fenugreek should not be taken if you have thyroid dysfunction.
 Fenugreek has been shown to disrupt the balance of thyroid hormones.
 In a study with mice and rats, the use of fenugreek was found to lower T3, which is a problem for people experiencing hypothyroidism.
 (9) People with hypothyroidism are likelier to experience low milk supply and postpartum depression.